Letter from the Director

 Dear Colleagues and Friends of the Center,

-The entire year was a learning experience for me, and I’m deeply grateful to the many good folks who helped educate me in my new responsibilities.
-I’m thankful to my predecessor, Hugh Thomas, who provided the Center with such excellent leadership over the previous five years, and to Hugh’s predecessor, Mihoko Suzuki, the Center’s founding director.
-I’ve profited early and enough from their wise counsel and good nature.
-I likewise owe an enormous debt of gratitude to the Center’s staff, on whom I rely very closely indeed.
+As always, I owe an enormous debt of gratitude to the Center’s staff, on whom I rely very closely indeed.
 Our Assistant Director, Christina Larson, provided expert and excellent guidance and support across the full range of our activities, and was and remains a fount of wisdom and good counsel.
-Ony Dunnam, our Conference Coordinator, was likewise steadfast, supportive, and reliable.
-After six years of excellent service, Ony recently moved to another job on UM’s campus, in which she’ll doubtless perform her even greater responsibilities with the same efficiency and generosity of spirit.
-We miss Ony, but we take comfort in the knowledge that she remains a most valuable member of the UM community.
-I’m delighted to introduce to you our new Office Manager, Elizabeth Hernandez!
-Elizabeth comes to the Center with much relevant experience in office management and event planning right here in Miami-Dade, and Christina and I are delighted to be working with her.
-I’m also grateful to Vanessa Barcelos, our UGrow Graduate Fellow, and to Lyric Johnson and Layla-Bleu Jackson Yanez, our Student Assistants, who assisted us very ably and enthusiastically with all the year’s activities.
+Last fall, Christina and I welcomed aboard Elizabeth Hernandez, our new Office Manager.
+Elizabeth came to the Center with much relevant experience in office management and event planning right here in Miami-Dade, and she immediately hit the ground running and never looked back.
+I’m also grateful to Sydney Shamblin Anderson, our Graduate UGrow Fellow, and to Lyric Johnson, Layla-Bleu Jackson Yanez, Layna Hopper, and Jackson Ori.
+Our Student Assistants, who assisted us very ably and enthusiastically with all the year’s activities.

-In the wake of a successful fundraising drive, it was our pleasure to award the first ever Suzuki/Lindemann/Cruz Award to Tim Martin, doctoral candidate in History, to support his archival work in England.
-This year’s Ruggiero Outstanding Dissertation Award went to E. Paige Miller (English), for her dissertation on literary multilingualism.
+It was our pleasure to award the Suzuki/Lindemann/Cruz Award to Bright Petiafo, doctoral candidate in History, to support his archival work in in the Chicago and elsewhere.
+The 2024 Ruggiero Outstanding Dissertation Award went to Dieyun Song (History), for her dissertation entitled “The Power of Philanthropy: Development, Empire, and Non-State Actors in Cold War Columbia, 1961-1973.”
 We’re deeply grateful to all of you who generously contributed to these awards, and we look forward to partnering with you in due course to replenish their funding stream.

-As always, we greatly appreciate the ongoing support of Dean Leonidas Bachas and the leadership of the College of Arts & Sciences, especially Associate Deans Jennifer Ferriss-Hill, Josh Cohn, and Caleb Everett.
+As always, we greatly appreciate the ongoing support of Dean Leonidas Bachas and the leadership of the College of Arts & Sciences, especially Associate Deans Jennifer Ferriss-Hill, Chantel Acevedo, and Josh Cohn.
 We are grateful to the Provost’s Office for its funding support of the Center.
 Our Faculty Advisory Board continues to offer crucial guidance.

 Thank you ever so much for your robust and ongoing support for the Center, my friends.
 Knowing we have that support means we also know that the Center will continue to move forward from strength to strength!